J-Puls/thorium-ui/README.md

 ## Using ThoriumRoot

-Once you've successfully installed Thorium-UI, some very minimal boilerplate is needed to get up and running.
+Once you've successfully installed `thorium-ui`, some very minimal boilerplate is needed to get up and running.

-1. In your App.js file, begin by importing the ThoriumRoot component from Thorium-UI.
+1. In your `App.jsx` file, begin by importing the `ThoriumRoot` component from `thorium-ui`.
-2. Wrap the ThoriumRoot around the rest of your App contents.
+2. Wrap the `ThoriumRoot` around the rest of your `App` contents.
-3. _(optional)_ If you're using customThemes or customStyles, import them at the top of your App.js file, and pass them as corresponding props to ThoriumRoot.
+3. _(optional)_ If you're using `customThemes` or `customStyles`, import them at the top of your `App.jsx` file, and pass them as corresponding props to `ThoriumRoot`.

-Your App.js file should look like the following.
+Your `App.jsx` file should look like the following.

 ```javascript
 import React from "react";